peter1998/vending-maschine/README.md

 The vending machine accepts the following coin denominations (USD): $0.01, $0.05, $0.10, $0.25, $1.

 ## Running the tests
+Run tests using
+# npm test.
+This should start the test runner, Jest in project.
- I can suggest five test cases:
+ I toggle five test cases:
 TODO!
 +Check if the VendingMachine component renders.
 +Check if a product can be selected.